-At Horizon Academy, we intentionally use the term “learning disabilities.”
-We embrace the definition of a learning disability put forth by the National Center for Learning Disabilities which reads, “learning disabilities are more than a difference or difficulty with learning—it is a neurological disorder that affects the brain’s ability to receive, process, store, and respond to information.”
-Furthermore, “learning disabilities are a group of disorders that can impact many areas of learning including reading, writing, spelling, math, listening, oral expression, and the development of effective and appropriate social skills.”
+At Horizon Academy, we embrace the definition of a learning disability put forth by the National Center for Learning Disabilities which reads, “learning disabilities are more than a difference or difficulty with learning—it is a neurological disorder that limits the brain’s ability to receive, process, store, and respond to information.”
+Furthermore, “learning disabilities are a group of disorders that impact many areas of learning including reading, writing, spelling, math, listening, oral expression, and the development of effective and appropriate social skills.”